China painting: China

 Possibly, as some authors claim, porcelain was already being made during the Han dynasty (206 BC – 220 AD) in an attempt to make vessels similar to the glass vessels that were being imported from Syria and Egypt at the time.

 Certainly porcelain was being made in China in the Tang dynasty (618–907 AD).
-Over the years that followed the quality of the porcelain, the design and decoration became extremely refined.
+Over the years that followed, the quality, design, and decoration of the porcelain became extremely refined.

 The pieces were thin and finely made, with subtle glazes, and later with elaborate painted decorations.

-The Chinese began exporting porcelain throughout medieval Continental Asia and the Near East in the 9th century.
+Chinese people began exporting porcelain throughout medieval Continental Asia and the Near East in the 9th century.

 By the time of the Song dynasty (960–1279) the porcelain makers had achieved a high level of skill.
 Some experts consider their work to be unsurpassed in its purity of design.

 The Ding kilns in northern China began production early in the 8th century, where they produced sophisticated and beautiful porcelains and developed innovative kiln stacking and firing techniques.

 Ding ware had white bodies, and typically had an ivory-white glaze.

 However, some Ding ware had monochrome black, green and reddish brown glazes.

 Some were decorated with the sgraffito method, where surface layers were scaped away to expose a ground with a different color.

 Jingdezhen was among the first porcelain manufacturing centers in the south of China, with ready access to kaolin and petunse.
 In its day it was the world's most important center of porcelain production.
 Jingdezhen ware includes the famous decorated Qingbai pieces with shadow-blue glazes.
 Under the Yuan dynasty the use of underglaze cobalt blue decoration became popular.

 During the Ming dynasty (1369–1644) production of blue and white and red and white ceramics peaked.

 The Jingdezhen artisans developed and perfected use of overglaze enamels in the second half of the 15th century.

 They excelled in their floral, abstract or calligraphic designs.